Rahulsingh190792/SSPackage/README.md

 | text | This parameter defines what message should be displayed below the screenshot | fig- |

 ### Demo
-1. Downlaod the [file](https://github.com/Rahulsingh190792/SSPackage) property.config and SSPackage from git and place them in any directory.
+1. Downlaod the [file](https://github.com/Rahulsingh190792/SSPackage) property.config and SSPackage from git and place them in any directory

 ![Image1](https://drive.google.com/uc?export=view&id=1fLmgqEdbzu1MHs0yIjPU1RMZasHLXD8v)

-2. launch the app by double clicking SSPackage.exe, a blank  window will be displayed.
+2. launch the app by double clicking SSPackage.exe, a blank  window will be displayed

 ![Image2](https://drive.google.com/uc?export=view&id=1GLvU_e5qRL6r1nkvf62sF22vEcqrcP8a)